Tell Me About A Time When You Took A Specific Action To Resolve A Problem

 In order to effectively solve challenges or problems in your work, you need problem-solving skills.
 These are skills such as active listening, creative thinking, and communication.
 These abilities are essential in virtually any position in a company that you can think of.
 You can, therefore, imagine that these questions are commonly asked during job interviews.

 In this article, we discuss why the interviewer is asking you about your problem-solving skills and how you should answer these questions.
 Furthermore, read more about frequently asked job interview questions here and check our job interview preparation checklist.

+The skills mentioned above are needed in every career at every level to be successful.
 There are several ways how interviewers can assess your problem-solving skills.
 Interviewers can, for instance, do this by asking you for examples of how you solved problems or challenges in the past during work.
-The interviewer could ask you, ‘Tell me about a time when you took a specific action to resolve a problem.’
-As you can see, this question requires you to provide an example of a time you took action to solve a problem.
+The interviewer could ask you, ‘Tell me about a time when you took a specific action to resolve a problem.‘ As you can see, this question requires you to provide an example of a time you took action to solve a problem.

-Examples of competency-based interview questions are:
+Examples of competency-based problem-solving interview questions are:

 - Tell me about a time you were part of a team, and you had to solve a problem.